 We’ve spent the passed week following the winding coastal Highway 7.
-Short excursions into mythical Blue Rocks and sunny Mahone Bay were inspiring and perhaps too short-lived.
+Short excursions into fairytale Blue Rocks and sunny Mahone Bay were inspiring and perhaps too short-lived.
 If we were to visit the south shore again, I’d definitely rent a kayak in Blue Rocks.
 It was other-worldly.
-Giant granite boulders leading out to sea, houses sitting precariously over the rugged landscape, and fog that would make you believe in ghost stories.
+Giant granite mounds leading out to sea, houses precariously plopped over the rugged landscape, and a thick fog that would make you believe in ghost stories.

 Not far away, Peggy’s Cove swarmed with tourists.
-We opted to wait-out the crowds in a highway pull-off nearby, nestled in yet another other-worldly landscape: giant boulders placed randomly among salt marshland, alive with birds and sweeping grasses blowing in the sea breeze.
+We opted to wait-out the crowds in a highway pull-off nearby, nestled in yet another mystical landscape: mammoth boulders strewn at random among salt marshland, alive with birds and sweeping grasses blowing in the sea breeze.
 We made dinner and waited for the sun to start setting.
 There were only about fifty people (and a bride!) left wandering the grounds of the lighthouse when we pulled in around 8pm.
 Perfect.

 We took our obligatory photos and then sat on the sloping rocks to watch the waves slop and crash in the setting sunlight.
 Life living out of the van has had its good moments and bad moments.
 This was a good moment.
-We stayed for some time and left just in time to finish our night in Halifax.
+We stayed for a while and left just in time to finish our evening in Halifax.

 We woke up to good weather and a list of chores - luckily, we had just landed in a big city.
 You all know the dance by now: laundry, floors, dishes, fuel up, find water, yadda yadda yadda…